View our posts

 Science

-In science, we are focusing on everyday materials 2.
+In science, we are focusing on Animal.
 Pupils will learn to:

 Geography

-In Geography, will be focusing on What’s around our school.
+In Geography, will be focusing on UK weather.
 Pupils will learn to:

 History

-Our topic this half term is ‘How have toys and games changed’?
+Our topic this half term is ‘How have toys and games changed’ 2?
 The children will learn about changes within living memory revealing aspects of social change in national life.

 • What are toys like today?
 How do I find out about toys in the past?